hughperkins/tf-coriander/doc/eventmgr.md

 # Event Manager

 This document is general to Tensorflow, not specific to Tensorflow-cl.
-It is my notes on how the event manager works, to try to solve a horrible bug in it https://github.com/hughperkins/tensorflow-cl/issues/34
+It is my notes on how the event manager works, to try to solve a horrible bug related to it https://github.com/hughperkins/tensorflow-cl/issues/34

 Approximate diagram of how the event manager looks: